Analytical Chemistry Instruments

-Analytical chemistry is the branch of science that uses several analysis techniques or methods and instruments to identify an unknown chemical substance or matter quantitatively as well as qualitatively.
-Identification of a substance, elucidation of its structure, and quantitive analysis of its composition are covered in modern analytical chemistry.
-A large number of journals use analytical techniques, methods, and instruments for inorganic, organic, biochemistry, and forensic science analysis.
-The most difficult task for analytical chemists is to explain the exact branch of analytical works.
-Commonly, we can say, it is the branch of science where a large number of research workers have working for its development.
+Analytical chemistry is the branch of science that uses several analysis techniques or methods and analytical instruments to identify an unknown chemical substance or matter quantitatively as well as qualitatively.
+Therefore, identification of a substance, elucidation of its structure, and quantitative analysis of its composition are covered in modern analytical chemistry.
+A large number of journals use analytical techniques, methods, and instruments during the analysis of inorganic, organic, biochemistry, and forensic science samples.

 Analytical chemistry techniques, instruments and examples for quantitative analysis

 For example, all chromatographic or electrophoresis techniques were developed by biochemists or biological scientists but mass spectrophotometry was discovered by physicists.
-They do not like to call themselves analysts or analytical chemists for various reasons.
+Therefore, we do not call them analysts or analytical chemists for various reasons.

 Analytical Techniques

-The techniques used in the field of analytical chemistry for the determinations of analytes or samples are mainly two types such as classical technique and instrumental technique.
+The techniques used in the field of analytical chemistry for the determination of analytes or samples are generally two types: classical techniques and instrumental techniques.

 Classical Techniques

-In the classical technique, we used to check the presence or absence of a particular component in a given analyte in the lab.
+In the classical technique, we generally check the presence or absence of a particular component in a given analyte in the laboratory.
 For example, the Kastle-Meyer test is used to identify the presence of hemoglobin in the given analyte.

 Flame Tests

-Flame tests are examples of classical techniques which is used to check the presence of specific elements in an analyte.
+Flame tests are examples of classical techniques that are used to check the presence of specific elements in an analyte.
 When we expose the sample to a flame, the colour of the flame is changed.

 Flame test for chemical analysis in analytical chemistry